-Violation of the Pharmaceutical Affairs Act and/or the Standards for Fair Advertising Practices is subject to administrative penalty by the MHLW.
+Violation of the Pharmaceutical Affairs Act and/or the Standards for Fair Advertising Practices is subject to an administrative penalty issued by the MHLW.
 As for violation of the Fair Competition Code, the FTC-EDMI (and if necessary, the CAA and/or the JFTC) will implement required measures to preclude such violations.
 Also upon violation of the terms of the Code of Practices, the Promotion Code Committee, which was established by the JPMA as a self-governing regulatory body, will take necessary measures.
-In general, these rules are enforced strictly, although there may be certain differences depending on the specific requirements of a given case.
-There are cases where a pharmaceutical company has received an administrative penalty for excessive advertisements.
-In addition, cases of serious breach of the Pharmaceutical Affairs Act are subject to criminal sanction (i.e. imprisonment with work for not more than two years or a fine not exceeding two million yen, or both, according to the Pharmaceutical Affairs Act Article 85).
-Such serious sanctions against a company, together with a public announcement, would place it at a considerable disadvantage with respect to its business reputation in Japan.
-In respect of procedures for pursuing violations of these rules, the scope for direct action taken by competitors through the courts is limited.
+In general, these rules are enforced strictly, although there may be certain differences depending on the specific requirements in any given case.
+There are cases where pharmaceutical companies have received an administrative penalty for excessive advertising.
+In addition, cases of serious breaches of the Pharmaceutical Affairs Act are subject to criminal sanction (i.e. imprisonment with work for not more than two years or a fine not exceeding two million yen, or both, according to the Pharmaceutical Affairs Act Article 85).
+Such serious sanctions against a company, together with a public announcement, would have a significantly negative impact on that company's business reputation in Japan.
+There is limited scope for competitors to take direct action in respect of violations of these rules.